vnen/godot-tiled-importer/README.md

 Alternatively, download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.

-Then enable the plugin on the Project Settings.
+Then enable the plugin in the Project Settings' Plugins tab.

 ## Features